santhu33/Jet-Pack-Joy-Ride-Terminal-version/README.md

 ## Features:

-* Press Spcae to get enable shield.
+* Press Space to get enable shield.
 It lasts for 10s and takes 60s more to re-enable it.

 * Collect '>>' while playing to increase the fastness of game.